venomega/translator/README.md

 # Translator CLI

-Translator CLI is a command-line tool designed to translate text using a remote translation API.
+Translator CLI is a command-line tool designed to translate text using a remote LLM API.
 The application communicates with the API to provide translations in the desired language.

 ## Features